Huesera: The Bone Woman

-Huesera: The Bone Woman is a 2022 Mexican-Peruvian psychological supernatural body horror film co-written and directed by Michelle Garza Cervera in her directorial debut.
+Huesera: The Bone Woman is a 2022 psychological supernatural body horror film co-written and directed by Michelle Garza Cervera in her directorial debut.
 It stars Natalia Solián as Valeria Hernandez, a pregnant woman who finds herself threatened by occult forces.
 Alongside Solián, the film's cast includes Alfonso Dosal, Mayra Batalla, Mercedes Hernández, Sonia Couoh and Aida López.

 Huesera: The Bone Woman had its world premiere at the Tribeca Festival on 9 June 2022 and won the Best New Narrative Director and Nora Ephron awards.

 Plot

 Valeria Hernandez, a young Mexican woodworker, reveals to her husband Raúl that she is pregnant with their first child, much to their excitement.
 A few months later, Valeria takes Raúl to visit her family for Mother's Day.
 During the visit, Valeria notices that she has begun to neurotically crack her knuckles, but ignores it.
 That night, as her husband sleeps, Valeria sees a woman in the building opposite hers break her legs by jumping off a balcony.
 When the woman gets up, her body makes loud, bone-cracking noises, and Valeria sees that the woman has no eyes or mouth, terrifying her.
 After waking up Raúl, however, the woman inexplicably vanishes without a trace.

 As time progresses, Valeria has more disturbing visions involving the faceless woman, which starts impacting her ability to sleep.
 After telling her aunt Isabel about the visions, Isabel takes her to meet Ursula, a curandera.
 After performing a ritual on Valeria, Ursula tells her that she should start feeling better soon.
 However, Ursula also informs Valeria that there is "another way", and that she should call her in case she starts feeling bad again.

 A few days later, Valeria is tasked with babysitting her sister Vero's young children while Vero and her parents go out to a party.
 While babysitting the kids, Valeria has another vision of the woman, who, though invisible, now appears to be physically present inside the house.
 Panicking, Valeria grabs the kids, locks them in an upstairs bedroom and uses a panic button given to her by her father to alert the neighborhood watch.
 When they get there, however, the woman has disappeared, and the family dog has been found dead, apparently having been strangled with its chain.
 The incident leaves the children injured and traumatised, causing strain in Valeria's relationship with her family, with Vero telling her that she will be inept as a parent.